jamesdellinger/ios-nanodegree-final-project-app/README.md

-# iOS Developer Nanodegree Final Project: 'I Can Cook' App
+# iOS Developer Nanodegree Final Project: *I Can Cook* App
 *Conceiving, designing, prototyping, and finally implementing a unique full-fledged iOS app from scratch.
 Putting into use all concepts learned during the nanodegree, including UIKit classes, RESTful API calls, thread concurrency, and data persistence.*

 <img src="https://github.com/jamesdellinger/ios-nanodegree-final-project-app/blob/master/iosndlogo.jpg" alt="iOS Developer Nanodegree logo" height="100" >

 This repository contains my final project app for Udacity's [iOS Nanodegree](https://www.udacity.com/course/ios-developer-nanodegree--nd003).
-Titled 'I Can Cook,' my app provides a simple, user-friendly interface for creating, editing, and easily accessing all of your recipes.
+Titled *I Can Cook*, my app provides a simple, user-friendly interface for creating, editing, and easily accessing all of your recipes.
 Think of it as recipe notebook for the smartphone era.

 ## App Walkthrough